- The Enterprise Agreement provides for the following types of leave:

 - If an employee returns to work or ceases employment during the 18 week payment block, parental leave pay will cease from that date.
 In some cases, the unused period of parental leave pay may be transferred to another carer who meets the eligibility criteria.
 Employees who decide to return to work before the end of the 18 week period must notify the Department and DHS as soon as possible to avoid any overpayments.
 Any overpayment is a debt owed by the employee to the Commonwealth and will be recovered in accordance with clause 29 of the Enterprise Agreement.

-- The PPL scheme includes a ‘keeping in touch’ provision.
-This provision allows an employee to undertake paid work on a day, provided:
+- These provisions allow an employee to undertake paid work on a day, provided: